 - RV forums: Forums that cater to the interests of RV enthusiasts can be a good way to get ideas from others who may have tips to share.
 There are a few pop up camper-specific forums where you can post questions about what you are looking for, including PopUp Explorer and PopUpPortal.
 Also, consider posting your inquiries in general RV forums to cast a wider net.
 For example, ArveeClub.com is an online community for all small RV owners, so you may encounter different people there who might have helpful information.
 If you have an older pop up model, forums focused on vintage RVs could be helpful to you.
 A few examples to consider are Vintage Trailer Talk and Good Old RVs.

 - RV Restoration specialists: Companies that specialize in restoring vintage RVs can be good resources for finding the parts that you need.
-Classic Coach Works in Florida and American Vintage Camper in Ohio are a few examples.
+Classic Coach Works in Florida is one example.
 In some cases, these kinds of companies may even be able to provide custom parts manufacturing as an alternative to continuing to struggle to locate parts that have been out of production for a long time.